Vincario/api-code-sample/HTML/Vehicle Charts/readme.md

 ### Parameters explanation

 - `containerElementId` (String): The ID of the DOM element where the charts will be rendered.
 For example, `"vincario-charts"`.
-- `currency` (String): The currency unit for price display.
-For example, `"€"`.
-- `lengthUnit` (String): The unit for distance display.
-For example, `"km"`.
 - `language` (String): The language for localization.
 You can use_ `"en"` for English or `"cs"` for Czech.
 - `graphs` (Array): An array of graph names to be rendered.
-You can use one or all of them and the charts will be generated according to the order you specify `['OdometerReadingChart', 'AverageOdometerAndPriceChart', 'PriceHistogramChart', 'PriceOdoChart']`.
+You can use one or all of them and the charts will be generated according to the order you specify `['PriceHistogramChart', 'PriceOdoChart']`.